quinnmax/situate/readme.md

 # Situate

-Situate is a system for active grounding of situations in images.
+Situate is a system for active grounding of visual situations in images.
+Given an image and a situation definition, Situate localizes objects that make up a situation and produces a confidence score expressing how much the system believes that a given situation is present in an image.
+Situate is an active system, using detected objects to direct search,

-[edit: link to icsc paper]
+ the visual features of constituent objects and the configuration of objects to both localize objects and determine its confidence.

+, the reliability of the classifiers used to detect the objects, and the spatial configuration of the constituent objects to determine its confidence.

+Quinn, M. H., Conser, E., Witte, J. M., and Mitchell, M. (2018).
+[Semantic image retrieval via active grounding of visual situations](https://arxiv.org/abs/1711.00088).
+In *Proceedings of the 12th International Conference on Semantic Computing*.
+IEEE.

+# Setup

+Written and tested with:
+- Matlab 2016b
+- Matlab Parallel Computing Toolbox (optional)
+- MatConvNet version 1.0 beta25

+If MatConvNet and the pre-trained models are not found at runtime, Situate will try to download and install the needed components, but it's fragile.

+You may need to do a little work to install MatConvNet to `situate/matconvnet`.
+The MatConvNet installation instructions found at http://www.vlfeat.org/matconvnet/quick/ should do the trick.
+The pre-trained model can be found at `http://www.vlfeat.org/matconvnet/models/imagenet-vgg-f.mat` and should be saved to `situate/matconvnet`.

 # Running Situate

 ### Experiment parameters

 The *experiment parameters* file specifies:
-- the situation definition
+- the *situation definition* file
-- the Situate running parameters
+- the *Situate running parameters* file
-- the training and testing images
+- training and testing images
 - visualization settings

 example: "parameters_experiment_dogwalking_viz.json"

 #### Situation definition

 The *situation definition* file specifies